nyonson/raiju/README.md

 ## fees

-Auto set channel fees based on the channel's current liquidity.
+Set channel fees based on the channel's current liquidity.

-The idea here is to encourage channel re-balancing through fees.
+The idea here is to encourage passive channel re-balancing through fees.
 If a channel has a too much local liquidity, fees are lowered in order to encourage relatively more outbound transactions.
 Visa versa for a channel with too little local liquidity.

 The strategy for fee amounts is hardcoded (although I might try to add some more in the future) based on the standard fee ppm flag.